Your Ultimate Guide to Gitgit Waterfall, Bali

 When you come from the parking lot, the trail starts a bit to the left, on the opposite side of the street.
 You will see a big green sign with ‘Welcome to Gitgit Waterfall’.
 You can not miss, but just in case, you find the exact location of the start of the trail here.

 You can visit the Gitgit waterfall all year round.
 The most popular time to visit is during dry season from April to October.
 However, during the rainy season, the waterfall is most powerful and spectacular.
-If you prefer to visit with more chance for better weather, fewer crowds and still a very powerful waterfall, than it’s best to visit at the beginning of dry season.
+If you prefer to visit with more chances for better weather, fewer crowds, and still a very powerful waterfall, then it’s best to visit at the beginning of dry season.

 Win-Win for everyone